 - Invoice on time — The sooner you invoice, the earlier payments arrive.
 Small businesses typically make payments once or twice a month.
 If your invoice isn’t made on time, you’ll have to wait until the next payment cycle.
 This stalls the cash inflow of your business.
 Email invoices instead of mailing them to help the customer receive their invoice faster.

 - Make payments simpler for customers — Provide bank account details and multiple online payment methods.

 - Use technology to manage cash flow — Use cloud accounting solutions to monitor your fluctuating finances.
 There are some useful cash flow-predicting solutions that sync with your cloud accounting software.
 This lets the data flow automatically and reduces the likelihood of mistakes.

 Our VCFO can help your small business meet its financial commitments while managing cash flow efficiently.
 We are available and committed to helping you raise your profitability and expand your business to its full potential.

-Consulting with Murray & Kirchner will help you find solutions to all of your financial issues without the cost of a full-time CFO and without sacrificing quality or expertise.
+Consulting with Abigail Y. Murray CPA, LLC will help you find solutions to all of your financial issues without the cost of a full-time CFO and without sacrificing quality or expertise.

 Set up a consultation to discuss cash flow management options for your business today.